-Bella Goes To Sea

-Bella Goes To Sea does not have a list of 'Useful words'.
+Instructions for reading text 1: There's an Octopus Under my Bed!

+What to say at the start of reading text 1 • Read out the name of the first text to the pupils.

+There's an Octopus Under my Bed!

+You need to look at the useful word on page 4.

+Talk about the letters and the sounds in the word to ensure that pupils will recognise each of them when they meet them in the text.
+Ensure that the pupils understand the meaning of the vocabulary in the list.

+Now go to page 5.

-- Ask the pupils to look at page 3. - Explain that there is a story on the top half of the page and some questions about the story below.
-Tell them that you will read the story to them and then you will explain how they should answer the questions. - Read the story on page 3 aloud to the pupils and discuss what is happening in the narrative. - Tell the pupils to look at question A. Read it aloud: - A. What was William's job?
+There is a story on the top half of the page and some questions about the story below.
+I'm going to read the story to you and then I'll explain how you should answer the questions.

-cafe owner / guard / gardener / fisherman

-Correct answer: ✓ fisherman

-- Explain that they need to tick the box that they think is correct. - Tell the pupils to look at question B. Read it aloud: - B. When William went away, what did he tell Bella to do?
+- Read the story on page 5 aloud to the pupils and discuss what is happening in the narrative. - Tell the pupils to look at question a.
+Read it aloud.

-Correct answer: guard the house.

-- Explain that they will need to write their answer for question B on the answer line provided.
-Allow the pupils time to think.
-Discuss their suggestions, noting different ways of expressing the correct answer and explaining that it is perfectly acceptable to use different words to explain the same idea.
-Let the pupils fill in the answer in their booklets. - Tell the pupils to continue reading the story and answering the questions on pages 4 to 7 on their own.
-Remind them to think carefully about the answers they give on the answer lines and which boxes they tick. - Tell the pupils they will have 10 minutes to finish reading the story and to answer the questions.

-After approximately 10 minutes ask pupils to turn to page 8 of the booklet.

-Introducing Paper 1 of the reading test (continued)

-Living In A Castle

-- Ask the pupils to look at the 'Useful words' on page 8. - Talk about the letters and the sounds in each of the words, to ensure that the pupils will recognise each of them when they meet them in the text.
-Ensure that the pupils understand the meaning of the vocabulary in the list. - Now direct the pupils to page 9 of the booklet.
-Explain that there is information about living in a castle on the top half of the page and some questions below.
-Tell them that you will read the information on this page to them and then you will explain how they should answer the questions. - Read the text on page 9 aloud to the pupils and discuss the content. - Tell the pupils to look at question C. Read it aloud: - C. What is this text about?

-building a castle / repairing a castle / living in a castle / looking for a castle

-Correct answer: ✓ living in a castle
+When did the story start?

+Monday, Tuesday, Wednesday or Thursday.

-- Explain that they need to tick the box that they think is correct.
-Allow the pupils time to think about the answer and then discuss the options with them.
+You need to tick the box that you think is correct.

+- Allow the pupils time to think about the answer and then discuss the options with them.
 Encourage the pupils to read through all the choices again before making a decision.
+Tell the pupils to put a tick in the correct box in their answer booklet. - Tell the pupils to look at question b.
+Read it aloud.

+Where was Molly playing?

+You need to write your answer for question b on the answer line provided.

+• Give the pupils some time to think.
+You should then discuss their selections, noting different ways of expressing the correct answer and explaining that it is perfectly acceptable to use different words to explain the same idea.
+Let the pupils fill in the answer in their booklets.

+You now have 10 minutes to finish reading the story and answer the questions on pages 6 to 11 on your own.
+You should think carefully about the answers you give on the answer lines and which boxes you tick.

+• After approximately 10 minutes ask pupils to turn to page 12 of the booklet.

+Instructions for reading text 2: I'm Riding on a Giant

+What to say at the start of reading text 2 • Read out the name of the text to the pupils.

+I'm Riding on a Giant

+You need to look at the useful words on page 12.

+Talk about the letters and the sounds in each of the words to ensure that the pupils will recognise each of them when they meet them in the text.
+Ensure that the pupils understand the meaning of the vocabulary in the list.

+Now go to page 13.

+There is a poem on the top half of the page and some questions below.
+I will read the poem on the page to you and then I'll explain how you should answer the questions.

+- Read the text on page 13 aloud to the pupils and discuss the content. - Tell the pupils to look at question c.
+Read it aloud.

+What does the child say they are riding on?

+A cloud, a horse, a giant or a train.

+You need to tick the box that you think is correct.

-Tell the pupils to put a tick in the correct box in their answer booklet. - Tell the pupils to look at question D. Read it aloud: - D. Find and copy the name of the story that people might think of when they think of castles.
+- Allow the pupils time to think about the answer and then discuss the options with them.
+Encourage the pupils to read through all the choices again before making a decision.
+Tell the pupils to put a tick in the correct box in their answer booklet. - Tell the pupils to look at question d.
+Read it aloud.